NishiVyas25/Smart-ToDo-List/README.md

 # 🧠 Smart Todo List with AI

-A full-stack web application for intelligent task management, built as part of the **Full Stack Developer Assignment**.
-The system allows users to manage tasks, add daily context (messages, emails, notes), and leverage AI features for **task prioritization, deadline suggestions, and context-aware recommendations**.
+This Smart Todo List project enables users to create, update, and manage tasks efficiently, add and track daily context from various sources (messages, emails, notes), and leverage AI-powered features for smart task prioritization, automated deadline suggestions, and context-aware task descriptions.
+It integrates a Django REST API backend, a Next.js + Tailwind CSS frontend, and optional AI modules for enhanced productivity insights.

 ---